 In general these needs arise where TNs may share common point of interconnection (PoI) for TDM interconnection (and are thus associated with the same LRN or CLLLI) but need to be treated differently for IP interconnection.

 For example, wireless SPs are migrating their existing 2G/3G subscribers to VoLTE – from TDM to IP based user equipment (UE).
-For VoLTE to VoLTE calls IP interconnection makes sense for a number of reasons – support for high definition (HD) voice and other Rich Communication Services (RCS) features and elimination of needless IP-TDM and TDM-IP conversions as would be required for TDM interconnection.
+For VoLTE to VoLTE calls, IP interconnection makes sense for a number of reasons – support for high definition (HD) voice and other Rich Communication Services (RCS) features and elimination of needless IP-TDM and TDM-IP conversions as would be required for TDM interconnection.
 SPs must still offer TDM interconnection for VoLTE TNs since not all SPs are capable or willing to provide IP interconnection.
 And because the migration will be gated by customer adoption of VoLTE capable UE, SPs may want to maintain existing TDM PoIs for both 2G/3G and VoLTE TNs and maintain existing TDM routing to those PoIs.
 Moreover, it may be desirable not to use the IP interconnection serving VoLTE TNs for 2G/3G TNs.
 First, additional network equipment must be deployed sooner than if IP interconnection scales with VoLTE adoption and, second, 2G/3G calls will be forced to go through unnecessary TDM/IP and IP/TDM conversions.
 These issues can be avoided if an SP can specify IP interconnection routing for VoLTE TNs separately from the associated LRNs.

 A related case cited during Task Force discussions occurs in the deployment of RCSe capabilities outside North America in situations where voice calls and sessions using other RCS features need to be routed differently.
 This may be particularly the case where number portability methods may not support aggregation via methods like porting to different LRNs.

 There may be other use cases for TN routing as well.
 It has been suggested that per-TN routing could be used to either avoid routing calls to fax numbers over IP interconnections using incompatible compression or taking other measures to insure adequate transmission quality.

-Per-TN Routing Implementation
+5.1 Options for Consideration

+NPAC TN Registry

 Service providers wishing to provide per-TN routing perform the following provisioning activities: